Textual Healing PR Edinburgh Fringe roster 2024

 1 – 25 August (not 14, 20, 21) @ 11.30am

-Olaf Falafel is an author, illustrator and a stand-up comedian.
+Olaf Falafel is an author, illustrator and stand-up comedian.
 His stupidly named comedy shows, including Olaf Falafel and the Cheese Of Truth, have been packed with sublime gags, including the ones that won him Dave’s Joke of the Fringe and that have repeatedly been featured in best joke selections in broadsheet newspapers.
-This year, Olaf brings his “adult” show, Has Anyone Ever Actually Woven A Sigourney?, and his kids show, Olaf Falafel’s Stupidest Super Stupid Show So Far.
+This year, Olaf brings his “adult” show, Has Anyone Ever Actually Woven A Sigourney?, and his kid’s show, Olaf Falafel’s Stupidest Super Stupid Show So Far to the Fringe.
 As well as trying to make people laugh on stage, Olaf writes and illustrates children’s books including Trixie Pickle Art Avenger and the picture book Blobfish (‘Fish it out, it’s blobby good.’
 Alex O’Connell, The Times).

 ‘Absurdity so well-crafted that silly doesn’t do it justice.’